 Pre-tournament we asked all nations how confident they were in their manager’s ability.
 The exact question asked was:

-‘How confident or not confident are you in the following aspects when it comes to the football team which you will be supporting in the World Cup?’
+‘How confident or not confident are you in the following aspects when it comes to the football team which you will be supporting in the World Cup 2022?’

-An eye-opening 97% of supporters from across the pond have confidence in the USMNT manager, Gregg Berhalter.
+An eye-opening 97% of supporters from the United States of America have confidence in the USMNT manager, Gregg Berhalter.
 That’s the second highest fan confidence figure for this question, only behind Argentinians’ confidence in their national team’s manager, Lionel Scaloni (98.82%).

 Brazilian supporters placed as the third most confident in their managers leadership, with 94.57% behind their man Tite.

-The one question on every England fan’s lips, could this finally be the year the men’s national team add another World Cup to the trophy cabinet?
+The one question on every American fan’s lips - could this be the year that the United States’ Men’s National Team (USMNT) adds a World Cup to the trophy cabinet?

 Fans could vote as not at all confident, somewhat not confident, somewhat confident, and very confident.
 Confidence scores were then grouped to produce net confidence scores.
 Fans were then surveyed on their confidence of reaching each stage of the tournament.

-And the analysis found that England fans have high hopes for this World Cup:
+And the analysis found that USMNT fans have high hopes for this World Cup:

 The USMNT are yet to win a World Cup, unlike their female counterparts in the USWNT.
-Currently priced at 40/1 to reach the final and 150/1 to win the tournament, it would be some upset for them to do it.
+Currently priced at +4000 to reach the final and +15000 to win the tournament it would be some upset for them to do it.